MILD CLIMATE WINTER GARDEN TO-DO LISTTips to keep your garden looking good through winter

 Add mulch: It’s a good time to top off the mulch around plants.
 Mulches that were applied last spring will need replenishing after surviving hot summer days and early winter rains.
 A good layer of mulch will help to insulate roots on colder nights and maintain moisture in the soil when dry winter winds blow.

 Prune trees and shrubs: Deciduous fruit trees and non-spring-flowering trees and shrubs can be pruned in early to mid-winter.
 Prune any winter bloomers just after flowering.
 Keep an eye on the weather and don’t prune when wet weather is expected.
 Moisture encourages the growth of mold and bacteria that can invade the freshly cut branches.
 For more on pruning, see Pruning Garden Shrubs and Perennials.

 Adjust water: Many trees and plants will go dormant over winter and won’t require nearly as much water as during hot summer months.
 The sun’s rays aren’t as intense and moisture won't evaporate as quickly.
-Winter rains may also augment the water supplied to plants, so adjust your watering schedule accordingly.
+Winter rains may also supplement the water supplied to plants, so adjust your watering schedule accordingly.
 Timers with moisture sensors or those that you can access remotely to shut water off at a moment’s notice can be handy when unexpected showers hit.

 Check for broken branches: Although trees and shrubs in the South aren’t usually subjected to snow loads, some pretty fierce winter winds can blow through.
 Keep an eye out for branches that are weak, rubbing together, or those that have been broken.
 Support or remove them to prevent further damage.

 Plant bare root trees and shrubs: Now’s the time to get those bare root roses, shrubs, vines, citrus and fruit trees in the ground.
 The season can be short and they need to be planted while they are still dormant to avoid shock.